 Life Skills Training

-Whether the topic is HIV prevention, anger management, nutrition, or conflict resolution, the skills discussed in our weekly life skills group are relevant and vital.
+Whether the topic is HIV prevention, anger management, nutrition, or conflict resolution, the skills discussed in our weekly life skills group are relevant and vital to the success of our clients.

 Creative writing and video groups give our youth the chance to express themselves and share their experiences in an artistic and therapeutic way.